 2) Alexa won’t connect to other devices

 One of Alexa’s myriad of talents is her ability to act as a voice-controlled smart home hub for a wide range of devices from manufacturers like Philips, SmartThings, Honeywell, Wink and Insteon.
 However, discovery and connection isn’t always smooth sailing.

 Firstly, make sure your device is actually compatible with the Echo.
-It may need a bridge like the Wink hub.
+It may need a bridge like the SmartThings or Wink hub.
 The list of compatible devices can be found here.